MiaKoring/AmethystAuthenticatorCore/README.md

 AmethystAuthenticationCore handles all the logic of managing Passwords and TOTP Secrets and storing them safely in the keychain.
 When building a Password-Manager, you will only need to build the GUI around it.

 ### License
-This package is licensed under AGPLv3, read more in the LICENSE File
+This package is licensed under MIT, read more in the LICENSE File

 ### Requirements
 - Swift 6 compatible